VET Program Approval and Maintenance Procedure

 4. Refer to the Third Party Delivery of VET Training and Assessment Procedure for additional requirements, if there are plans to offer the units as part of a Third PartyArrangement.

 C. Ensure prerequisites and co-requisites can be met.
-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Some units require other units to be completed either prior or at the same time, these must be taken into consideration when adding individual units of competency to Scope.